madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 ### Copy the files to another directory

-Sometimes you want to copy your files to _another_ directory.
+Maybe you want to copy your files to _another_ directory.
 For me, this makes especially sense for my favicon variants.
 You _can_ tell the browser to look for them inside a folder, but my experience has been that they're best put in the root directory of the web page.
-However, I don't want to see them in my input folder (too much noise!), so I usually put them all in `src/assets/images/favicon/`.
+However, I don't want to see them in my project root (too much noise!), so I usually put them all in `src/assets/images/favicon/`.

 To copy a single file over to the `dist` root directory, use this command: